bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 ..
 [2] For some intuition of why we study at decision problems, think about how "difficult" the different types of problems are.
 A yes/no answer seems a heck of a lot easier than coming up with a function, or optimizing something with constraints.
 So one way of thinking about it is: if we somehow figure out that a yes/no decision problem is hard, then we can reasonably conclude that the function/optimization "version" of the problem is also hard.
 Of course it's a bit more complicated but that's how I like to think about it.

 ..
-[3] A line is a type of polynomial.  e.g. :math:`x = x^k` where :math:`k=1`.
+[3] A line is a type of polynomial, e.g. :math:`x = x^k` where :math:`k=1`.

 ..
 [4] There are, of course, many (equivalent) ways to define NP problems.
-The one I use, which I find most intuitive is from `Introduction to Algorithms <https://en.wikipedia.org/wiki/Introduction_to_Algorithms>`, known more colloquially as "CLRS" (the first letters of the authors).
+The one I use, which I find most intuitive is from `Introduction to Algorithms <https://en.wikipedia.org/wiki/Introduction_to_Algorithms>`, known more colloquially as "CLRS" (the first letters of the authors' name).

 ..
-[5] The solution: search through the array for :math:`x`, we'll get a yes/no answer here.
-If it matches what we're told, we say "yes", otherwise, we say "no".
+[5] The explanations in order: (i) If we're told an array is sorted, we just have to run through the array to see if they're sorted. (ii) If we're told there is a path from `s` to `t` and the proof is the path, it's simple to see if that path is actually in the graph. (iii) If we're told the formula is true and the proof is the assignment to the variables, we just need to evaluate the formula to see if its true.

 ..
 [6] This is the `P vs. NP <https://en.wikipedia.org/wiki/P_versus_NP_problem>`_ problem.